cyberbotics/webots-doc/reference/robot.md

 In other words the physics runs for the specified duration: objects may move, the motors may run, the sensor values may change, etc.
 Note that the `duration` parameter must be a multiple of the `WorldInfo.basicTimeStep`.

-If this function returns -1, this indicates that Webots wishes to terminate the controller.
+If this function returns -1, this indicates that Webots is about to terminate the controller.
 This happens when the user hits the `Reload` button or quits Webots.
 So if your code needs to do some cleanup, e.g., flushing or closing data files, etc., it is necessary to test this return value and take proper action.
 The controller termination cannot be vetoed: one second later the controller is killed by Webots.